sodafoundation/anomaly-detection/README.md

-# orchestration
+# anomaly-detection
-Repo for automation and orchestration
+Repo for anomaly detection